 Irish and English monks sitting in the quiet tranquillity of their monasteries decorated their calligraphic bibles with increasingly ornate forms of these symbols, knots and interlacing patterns–which came to be known generally as Insular Art.
 The resulting, highly decorated texts are called illuminated manuscripts of which arguably the most famous example is the Book of Kells, held at Trinity College in Dublin, Ireland.
 Viking raids eventually disrupted the development and production of Insular art and it merged into the next era of art history, Romanesque Art.

 Celtic knot or not?

 A Celtic knot is unique whereby it is created from a single continuous and unending cord.
 Whereas the Germans and Romans tended to leave loose ends lying about.
 Celtic knots also have a consistent under and over-woven structure.
-So what constitutes the difference between a knot and an interlace you ask?
+So what constitutes the difference between a knot and interlace you ask?
 Well, I found it best explained like this: If two “ends” of the single cord are pulled and they tighten, the pattern is considered a knot.
-Alternatively, if by pulling the cord you unravel the design, it is an interlace.
+Alternatively, if by pulling the cord you unravel the design, it’s an interlace.

 The meaning of Celtic knots

 But what you really came here to find out is what do Celtic knots mean?
 Well, unfortunately, most people will find the answer disappointing.
 Any real expert on the subject is reluctant to apply meaning to Celtic knots and related designs.
 While time has seen modern concepts and theories arise, it is very difficult to confirm what the true representations were.
 Some will even claim that they were purely decorative and have no meaning at all!
 I know.
 Not quite what you were hoping for right?
 This is often the case with historic motifs such as these old Incan symbols.